tpossessky/PacmanUnity/README.md

 ```
 ## AI Behavior

 When deciding on how to handle the AI, I had a choice between a fully custom solution and using Unity's built-in Navmesh systems.
-To better understand AI at a baseline level, I decided to go the fully custom route.
+I decided to go the fully custom route to understand AI at a baseline level better.

 In the original Pacman game, the AI's behavior was very advanced for the time and I wanted to implement it similarly to how it was originally done.
 I read a great article (https://gameinternals.com/understanding-pac-man-ghost-behavior) on how the AIs behave and started by implementing a simple movement script.